SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 ### How is it developed?

 Generally, open source projects are created and maintained through a community-oriented development model.
-This can involve a couple or even thousands of developers—often all around the world—working together on the same codebase.
+This can involve a couple people or even thousands of developers—often all around the world—working together on the same codebase.
 They often do so through collaborative tools that enable them to share and manage their code, such [GitHub](https://github.com) and the [Git](https://git-scm.com/) version control system.

 You may wonder: “Doesn’t that mean anyone can change the code?”
 Yes and no. Collaborative development includes checks and balances.
 For example, Gibbon uses a process of [code review and testing](https://docs.gibbonedu.org/developers/getting-started/developer-workflow/):